csoeller/PYME-tutorials/BaseTutorials.md

 ## PYME - FRC as a function of the number of frames

-This video tutorials shows how to calculate the FRC resolution of a sequence and vary the number of frames used for calculating the FRC resolution.
+This video tutorials shows how to calculate the FRC (Fourier Ring Correlation) resolution of a sequence and vary the number of frames used for calculating the FRC resolution.

 Video Link: [PYME - FRC as a function of the number of frames](https://recapexeter.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=3a5581ab-e081-4a00-968d-ab9c015cc42b)